FROL256/diffrender_tutorials/README.md

    cmake ..
    sudo make install

-3) install https://github.com/kthohr/optim to include folder as header-only solution (dont forget to do 'git submodule update --init')
+3) install https://github.com/kthohr/optim to 'include' folder as header-only solution or any other way (don't forget to do 'git submodule update --init')